shl152/cs445-rec3/README.md

 ## Exercise

-1. Download the provided code by forking and cloning this [Recitation 3 repository](https://github.com/2217-cs445/cs445-rec3).
+1. Download the provided code by cloning this [Recitation 3 repository](https://github.com/2217-cs445/cs445-rec3).
 The starting code for this exercise, as usual, is found in subdirectory `app/src/main/java/`.
 Navigate to this subdirectory, then into the `cs445/rec3/` package folder within it.
 Note